zhouxuanxiao/zhouxuanxiao.github.io/_pages/about.md

 ⏱️About Me
 [Zhouxuan Xiao](https://zhouxuanxiao.github.io/cv/) received the B.E. and M.S. degrees from Chang'an University, Xi'an, China, in 2017 and 2020, respectively, and got a Ph.D. degree from Sun Yat-sen University, Zhuhai, China in 2024.
 From 2022 to 2023, He acted as a visiting scholar at RSLab, University of Trento, Italy.
 His research interests include image processing, mathematical geology and 3D GIS.

-Currently, he is a Geographic Information Systems Engineer at Civil Engineering Department, China Nuclear Power Design Co., Ltd. (Shenzhen).
+Currently, he is a RS/GIS Engineer.

 For peer-reviewed papers, please see [Publications](https://zhouxuanxiao.github.io/publications/).<br>
 For open-source datasets, please see [Datasets](https://zhouxuanxiao.github.io/datasets/).<br>